[20K] Vile History

 “I can’t see or hear anything through the rain and the things don’t show up on hand-scanners.
 We can’t contact the Horizon, so the Triton is our only hope.

-“They attacked us just before our groups met up outside a police station.
-I counted at least two of them attacking our team, while reports from the others indicate the presence of at least three, probably four more.
+“They attacked just before our groups met up outside a police station.
+I counted at least two of them attacking our team, while reports from the others indicate the presence of at least three more, probably four.

-“They un-scramble like eldar starships right before they attack and they’re almost invisible before they do.
+“They un-scramble like eldar starships right before they attack.
 They’re bigger than us and completely hairless.
 Their flesh is whitish-pink as if they’re undergoing transformation from clean Chinasian yellow to freakish albino.
 They don’t have faces, their bodies are just knotted masses of muscle with sharp-edged bone jutting out.
 They’re fast, so fast, and don’t feel much pain.
 We didn’t kill any of them but I managed to fight one off by emptying the magazine from my sub in its direction.

 “I’m with Tobin and De Salle.
 Quince is dead.
-They held him up and sliced his belly until everything fell out.
+They held him up and sliced his belly and everything fell out.
 It was sickening.
 They put their faces close to his and mocked his screams.
-They ripped his manhood off and showed it to him.
+They ripped his manhood off and showed it to him, then they shoved it in his mouth.
 Quince was a good man, he saved my life when that alneran stuck its combat blade in my chest, but there was nothing I could do.
-Four of the things kept scrambling and un-scrambling at they stalked around, jeering and crying out.
+Four of the mutant things kept scrambling and un-scrambling at they stalked around, jeering and crying out.

 “I think they got Dancer and Nogumi as well – oh God, the things they did to Dancer.
 She screamed for five minutes before they bashed her face in.
 Nogumi went back to put a bullet in her brain and end her suffering, but she was caught and they pulled her throat out and did some surgery on her.”